 Keep them under observation to ensure they continue to breathe normally, and don't obstruct their airway.

 If someone is unconscious and not breathing

-If a person is not breathing normally after an accident, call for an ambulance and then, if you can, start CPR straight away.
-Read more about CPR, including instructions and a video on hands-only CPR if you aren't trained to perform rescue breaths.
+If a person isn't breathing normally after an incident, call an ambulance and start CPR straight away.
+Use hands-only CPR if you aren't trained to perform rescue breaths.

 Common accidents and emergencies

 Below, in alphabetical order, are some of the most common injuries that need emergency treatment in the UK and information about how to deal with them:

 Anaphylaxis (or anaphylactic shock) is a severe allergic reaction that can occur after an insect sting or after eating certain foods.
 The adverse reaction can be very fast, occurring within seconds or minutes of coming into contact with the substance the person is allergic to (allergen).